open-ephys/gui-docs/source/User-Manual/Plugins/index.rst

 File Sources allow the File Reader to read data in different formats.
 These plugins do not appear in the processor list, but instead specify the file extensions that the File Reader can accept (e.g., :code:`.nwb` or :code:`.oebin`).

-Officially supported Record Engines: :ref:`binaryformat`, :ref:`openephysformat`, :ref:`nwbdataformat`
+Officially supported File Sources: :ref:`binaryformat`, :ref:`openephysformat`, :ref:`nwbdataformat`

 General Plugin Features